Project moved from Chrome packaged apps to node webkit

 Why and where the idea started?

 The idea started during my studies at School of Form as Interaction designer.
 I didn't have any significant experience in programming.
 I knew only basics of Arduino and HTML/CSS/JQUERY for web/ux design purpose.
 Me and some of my friends saw a huge gap between prototyping hardware and software where it's hard to mix them in easy way to build interactive prototypes of our concepts.
 I started to look for most suitable solution and I couldn't find anything...
-I decided...Read more »
+I decided to learn something and start developing results in simplest way possible.
+The first release was far from perfect but it introduced something...Read more »